fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 9. After a while, when you see `received register_msg success`, you can stop the agent.

+	- You can look for your transfer on the <a href="https://explore-agentworld.prod.fetch-ai.com" target="_blank">block explorer</a>.

 10. You can verify that you have received funds on the test-net in AEA's wallet:

 	- Execute `aea get-wealth fetchai` to see your test-net wealth

-11. Use the CLI to send some funds from your registration agent to the whitelist adddress: `fetch19unnpas52q0us5lp7e2pmnkrmywjhnau224yel`
+11. Use the CLI to send some funds from your registration agent to the whitelist adddress:

+    - `aea transfer fetchai fetch19unnpas52q0us5lp7e2pmnkrmywjhnau224yel 10`

 We would really value your feedback.
 Please fill in [this]() survey to help us improve.